Evaporating droplets on inclined plant leaves and synthetic surfaces: experiments and mathematical models: Model Framework

 The volume of liquid evaporated at each time-step is determined by solving the steady-state transport problem governed by Laplace's equation,

 where $c$ is the water vapour concentration.
 The domain has four boundaries: the exterior droplet surface $\partial V_D$, the synthetic or plant leaf surface $\partial V_P$, a symmetry plane $\partial V_S$ and the atmosphere $\partial V_A$.
 Due to the symmetry of the problem, the domain is bounded by the substrate, the droplet's exterior surface, a large sphere of air, and a symmetry plane.
+The domain must be re-meshed at every time step to account for the changing droplet shape.
 We define the transport domain as a quarter sphere with the shape of the droplet removed from the centre of the sphere.
 On the droplet surface the air is saturated with vapour, there is no vapour flux through the plate or symmetry plane, and far away from the droplet the air has some atmospheric vapour concentration $c_\infty$.
 Because the radius of the quarter sphere is not at infinity, we approximate the atmospheric condition with a boundary condition analogous to Newton's law of cooling.
 Therefore, the boundary conditions can be written as

 where $\partial / \partial n$ is the outward normal derivative, $c_s$ is saturated water vapour concentration and $r_\infty$ is the radius of the domain for the quarter sphere of air.

 The governing equations (\ref{Laplace1})--(\ref{eq:BCatmos}) are solved using the MATLAB\textsuperscript{\textregistered} PDE toolbox, which uses a finite volume scheme with a quadratic tetrahedral mesh.
 The total vapour flux at the droplet surface,